free genealogy since 1996

 1790, August 2 -

 1790, October 22 - map is from a June 4, 2019 discussion about the June 4, 1791 declaration by General Charles Scott issued to the Native People living on the banks of the Wabash River posted by Indiana Historical Bureau on Facebook.
-The Appletree is mentioned in older history books.
+A similar modern map posted October 24, 2021 by Military History of Fort Wayne on Facebook has a lenghty discussion of the days events.
+The Apple tree is mentioned in older history books.
 In what is now the Lakeside area, the American Federal Army in combination with the militia regiments from both Pennsylvania and Kentucky were deep in Indian territory for their first battle since the American Revolutionary War.
 Little Turtle and Miami warriors of other Native American bands in Allen County turn back the American army led by General Josiah Harmar, ambushing one unit led by Colonel John Hardin and then fighting off the main force at Kekionga, also an early name for Fort Wayne.
 Copied from Millennium milestones in Fort Wayne in the archives of The News-Sentinel newspaper.

 The Battle of Kekionga in October 1790 was the first battle fought by the United States Army after the War for Independence.
 The campaign had been ordered by President Washington against the Miami settlement of Kekionga, the center of Indian resistance to U.S. migration across the Ohio River.
-Read more about The Battle of Kekionga by Tom Castaldi published April 25, 2013 on the History Center Notes & Queries blog.
+Read more about The Battle of Kekionga by Tom Castaldi published April 25, 2013 on the History Center Notes & Queries blog or The Battle of Kekionga at ARCH ( Architecture and Community Heritage).
 See a map of Kekionga (now Fort Wayne) drawn by an officer in General Harmar’s Army on Indiana, Land of the Indians by Ruth Thunderhorse, August 1999 on The Algonquian Confederacy of the Quinnipiac Tribal Council web site.1790 battle reverberates today with new information from old maps, military reports and diaries stored in archives in Washington D.C. and Ottawa, Canada by Mark Helmke published October 22, 2001 in The Journal Gazette newspaper.
 A historical fiction novella book The Bones of Kekionga released in August 2017 was written by Jim Pickett a retired school teacher who grew up in New Haven, Indiana.
 August 30, 2018 he posted images of newspaper articles descibing his book on his Facebook page The Bones of Kekionga.
 Book brings local history to life by Bridgett Hernandez - August 31, 2018 in INFortWayne.com.

 1791, March 3 - Congressional Resolution to Establish a United States Mint.
 See a printed copy of a Congressional resolution bearing the signature of Secretary of state Thomas Jefferson, and indicating President Washington’s approval, copied from March 3, 2016 post by Today's Document on Facebook.